 Position statement: People with Disabilities Person-Centered Language

-The Sudbury & District Board of Health values diversity and effective communication.[i]
+The Board of Health for Public Health Sudbury & Districts values diversity and effective communication.[i]
 We understand that bias, stigma, and discrimination towards people with disabilities can be reduced through the use of respectful language and we are committed to the following:

 - Inquiring with individuals with disabilities and representative groups how they wish to identify; and